NuggMD

 Reputable Brand Websites and Reviews

 Word of mouth is key.
-If the brand does not have a positive reputation, consider shopping for another item.
+If the brand has a negative reputation, consider shopping for another item.
 Check the brand’s website and third-party sellers, and if possible, ask friends or fellow consumers for feedback.

-Whether buying vegan edibles, trying a friend’s home creation, or making them yourself, the rule remains: check your sources before consuming—especially when adhering to a certain diet.
+Whether buying vegan edibles, trying a friend’s home creation, or making them yourself, the rule remains: be informed about all possible non-vegan ingredients and double-check with the chef before consuming.

 Common Vegan Swaps for Edible Recipes

-Making vegan THC gummies, baked goods, and other infused items is a rather straightforward skilled process, calling for the occasional ingredient swaps to ensure the recipe is animal-free.
+Making vegan THC gummies, baked goods, and other infused items is a rather straightforward process.
+It just calls for the occasional ingredient swaps to ensure the recipe is animal-free.
 Some of the common plant-based substitutions used to make vegan edibles include:

 Cannabutter